• Skip to primary navigation

 Where to buy them

 While they used to be more of a specialty health item, these days, you can find them at your local grocery store, Costco, Amazon, health stores, or many other places.
-I use the Manitoba Harvest hemp hearts brand since I trust the source (not sponsored, just researched and approved), but many companies sell them.
+You can purchase organic hemp hearts from different brands and I recommend making sure they were produced in Canada, the USA or Europe.

 They’re typically next to the nuts and seeds, in the baking isle, or in the organic foods section in grocery stores but I’ve also seen them in the refrigerated area.
 Stores like Whole Foods may even have them in the bulk section so you can buy the amount you want without the extra packaging.